Navigation

 Your health expert: Mr Jonathan Larholt, Consultant Podiatric Surgeon

-Plantar fasciitis is sometimes called plantar fasciopathy.
-It’s the most common cause of persistent heel pain (plantar heel pain).
-Plantar fasciitis will usually get better by itself within six to 12 months.
-But in the meantime, there are several things you can do to reduce your pain and help it to heal.
+Plantar fasciitis is a common cause of heel pain.
+It can take up to 12 months for plantar fasciitis heel pain to completely go.
+But in the meantime, there are several things you can do to reduce your pain and help your plantar fascia to heal.

 Image showing plantar fasciitis (heel pain)

-The plantar fascia is a thick band of tissue that runs along the sole of your foot (the fascia).
-It starts in the heel, runs along the arch and fans out to connect with the base of each toe.
+Plantar fasciitis affects the area of your foot known as the plantar fascia.
+This is a thick band of tissue that runs along the sole of your foot.
+It starts in your heel, runs along the arch of your foot, and fans out to connect with the base of each toe.
 It stabilises your foot when you’re walking and acts as a shock absorber.
-If it’s damaged, it causes pain in your heel, and sometimes in the arch of your foot.

-Plantar fasciitis is most common in people between the ages of 40 and 60.
+Plantar fasciitis is common in people who run regularly.
+But it can affect anyone.
+It’s most common in people between the ages of 40 and 60.
 Around one in three people who get it have it in both feet.

 Causes of plantar fasciitis